Newmarket

 Newmarket displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Newmarket's dwelling structures, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Newmarket's dwellings, as per the latest Census, consisted of 54.6% houses and 45.4% other types (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
 Home ownership in Newmarket was at 23.4%, with mortgaged dwellings at 30.3% and rented ones at 46.4%.
-The median monthly mortgage repayment in Newmarket was $2,167, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Newmarket was recorded at $383, compared to Brisbane metro's $380.
-Nationally, Newmarket's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Newmarket was $383, compared to Brisbane metro's $380.
+Nationally, Newmarket's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing